Rakshanda-Bhai/E-Commerce-Website/README.md

 # E-Commerce-Website
-E-Commerce website using HTML,CSS AND JS https://rakshanda-bhai.github.io/E-Commerce-Website/
+E-Commerce website using HTML,CSS AND JS <br>
+https://rakshanda-bhai.github.io/E-Commerce-Website/
 <h3>ABOUT</h3>
 1) This contains an index page with animations.<br>